awwx/hack/readme.md

+The hackinator is a system for resolving dependencies between libraries using a declarative language outside of the libraries themselves, instead of having the libraries declare their dependencies with the usual "import" or "require" type statements.

+The project is currently at an early pre-alpha stage under development, so it isn't doing much useful yet.

-This is the source to the hackinator.
+This git repository is the source to the hackinator.
 Since the hackinator uses itself as its build system (how else?), the runnable version which doesn't need the hackinator already installed can be found at [hackbin](https://github.com/awwx/hackbin), as described below in the installation instructions.

 Installation